+Missing peanut butter cookies?
 These allergy friendly and vegan Gluten Free SunButter cookies are like a cross between shortbread and a soft cookie.
 They are delicious and completely nut free!

 SunButter can turn green??
 Yep, it happens.
 SunButter (and ground sunflower seeds) tends to turn certain recipes a green color, but I have discovered that only happens when I use baking soda or baking powder.
 The pH change in the recipe can cause the naturally occurring chlorogenic acid in the sunflower seeds (and SunButter) to turn a green color.

 Since I wanted my peanut-free SunButter cookies to look just like regular peanut butter cookies, so I skipped the baking soda and baking powder, making these delicious Gluten-Free SunButter Cookies a nice golden color with a nice shortbread texture.
 So yummy!

 I got the general idea for this recipe from one of my favorite peanut butter chocolate chip cookie recipes that had that wonderful shortbread texture, but since these are gluten-free and egg-free I had to start from scratch creating the recipe and came up with my own.